-If you receive a grant you must submit a final report upon completion of the project.
-See Terms and Conditions for Project Programs for more information on reporting obligations.
+If you receive a grant, you must complete the project and submit a final report in Nova.
+See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

-Your application includes:
+Your application will include:

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Community-Engaged Projects.

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.

 Access: People, regardless of geographic, racial, social, economic or physical realities have equal opportunity to experience the arts and participate in cultural life.